joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 Ken noted you can also use ``` ctrl+shift+c ``` to have VS Code open a command shell using it's current working directory.
 If you had opened VS Code as described above, that should be the directory with your source code.
-Ken also noted you can change the default shell from ``` cmd ``` to something else, e.g.e, PowerShell.
+Ken also noted you can change the default shell from ``` sh ``` to something else, e.g.e, PowerShell.
 That's done in the settings which can take some getting used to.
 Instead of trying to explain it here, I suggest you bing it.